Wow, excellent recipe…

 One of our best family traditions for the holidays!
 Actually I’ve never made this the same twice, and it was always good.
 It is a very flexible and forgiving recipe.
 If you like something else better than A-l, take it in that direction.

-– Leftover meat from prime rib, trimmed of fat and cut into ½” to 1” cubes.
-This recipe is for 3 cups.
+Ingredients– Leftover meat from prime rib, trimmed of fat and cut into ½” to 1” cubes.
+This recipe is for 3 cups.– Leftover boiled potatoes about equal to the amount of meat you have. – One medium yellow onion (for 3 cups of meat), coarsely chopped – 2 cloves of garlic-Salt and pepper

 RE: Leftover Prime Rib.
 If you end up with a few good slices try sprinkling on some Cajun Blackening spice, quick sear/warm-up in a hot skillet, I prefer an iron skillet, very lightly oiled or sprayed.
 Don’t cook it, just a quick hot warming letting the spice blacken a bit.
 Keep your fan on as the fumes can get strong very fast.